-When you are travelling solo to The Netherlands there are things you should know.
-As a local, I’m used to these things and thought that my information could help you out.
-This way, once you arrive in The Netherlands you won’t be surprised by these 52 things that you have to know before your solo trip to The Netherlands, like other people.
+When you are travelling to The Netherlands, there are things you should know.
+As a local, I’m used to these things, and I know that my local intel will help you out.
+This way, once you arrive in The Netherlands, you won’t be surprised by the things that you have to know about The Netherlands like many other people are.

 1. Being Direct

-Dutch people are very direct.
-In fact, some perceive this as us being rude although that is not the case.
-It is not appreciated when you are acting all lovey-dovey in front of us, but gossip once we are gone.
-Also, I’m not going to act friendly to people that I do not like.
+Dutch people are straightforward.
+Some perceive this as us being rude, although that is not the case.
+It is not appreciated when you act all lovey-dovey in front of us but gossip about us once we are gone.
+Also, I’m not going to act friendly to people that I know but do not like.
 Not everyone has to like me.
-Instead, I don’t pay my attention to them and don’t say anything at all.
+Instead, I don’t pay attention to them and don’t say anything at all.

 Bikes rule every part of both the Holland region and the rest of The Netherlands.
-We have more bikes than people (17 million people, way more bikes).
-You have to see bikes as our main mode of transportation within cities.
+We have more bikes than people (17 million people, but way more bikes).
+You have to see bicycles as our primary mode of transportation within cities.
 That means there are bikes and cyclists everywhere.
-And to make cycling safe we created lots of bike paths and adjusted our public transport to the bicycle traffic.
-That means you should be aware of the bike path.
+And to make cycling safe, we created a lot of bike paths and adjusted our public transport to bicycle traffic.
+That means you should be aware of the bike path wherever you are.
 Don’t walk on the bike path.
 And don’t even think about crossing one without looking.
-This tip is definitely one of the most important things you should know when travelling to The Netherlands.
+This tip is one of the most important things you should know when travelling to The Netherlands.
 So, because I want you to be safe when cycling in The Netherlands, I have created this cycling guide for when you travel to The Netherlands.

 3. Small and populated

-The Netherlands is a small country, but very populated.
-That means that if you are looking for big natural areas comparable to Yellowstone Park, you entered the wrong country.
+The Netherlands is a small country but very populated.
+That means that if you are looking for significant natural areas comparable to Yellowstone Park, you entered the wrong country.
 Roughly 26% of the surface of The Netherlands is a protected piece of nature, so you can easily find Dutch nature anywhere.
 However, it’s not the kind of nature where you can walk for days without ever walking into someone.

 4. OV Chip Kaart

-Buy an OV Chip Kaart if you are planning on travelling throughout the country via public transportation.
+Buy an OV Chip Kaart if you plan to travel throughout the country via public transportation.
 You can buy a public transportation card in The Netherlands at a kiosk and VVV offices.
-Buy a train ticket at the ticket machine in the train station if you’re planning on not using public transport a lot.
-For use within Amsterdam, you can buy a travel card.
+You can buy a train ticket at the ticket machine in the train station if you’re planning on not using public transport a lot.
+For public transportation within Amsterdam, you can buy a travel card.
 But, if you’re planning on travelling through The Netherlands beyond Amsterdam, then you will be glad to have an OV Chip Kaart.

 5. Airports and budget airlines

-If you want to travel to The Netherlands by airplane from another destination within Europe, keep budget airlines in mind.
-There are five airports in The Netherlands and all of them cater to budget airlines.
-Transavia is a great Dutch budget airline.
-It has many planes on Eindhoven or Rotterdam airport, as well as Amsterdam Schiphol (not pronounced as skiphol by the way.
+If you’re going to travel to The Netherlands by aeroplane from another destination within Europe, keep budget airlines in mind.
+There are five airports in The Netherlands, and all of them cater to budget airlines.
+Transavia is an excellent Dutch budget airline.
+It has many planes on Eindhoven or Rotterdam airport and Amsterdam Schiphol (not pronounced as skiphol, by the way.
 The sch makes for a hard g sound that doesn’t exist in English).

 6. Knowing Dutch

-If you are headed out of the big Dutch cities in The Netherlands and into smaller towns or villages, it could be helpful to know a few sentences of Dutch.
-In The Netherlands almost, all of us speak English, but not everyone is confident in speaking it so it’s better if you embarrass yourself first.
+If you are headed out of the big Dutch cities in The Netherlands and into smaller towns or villages, it could be helpful to know a few Dutch sentences.
+In The Netherlands almost, all of us speak English.
+But not everyone is confident in speaking it, so it’s better if you embarrass yourself first.
 I’m not even joking.
-That way they won’t feel embarrassed about speaking ‘bad’ English.
-Also, not everyone from the older generation knows English, think 65+.
+That way, they won’t feel embarrassed about speaking ‘bad’ English.
+Also, not everyone from the older generation knows English, think 70+.

 7. Validate your tickets